TL;DR

 - When you find something you’re interested in, click on the listing to view more details and contact the seller.

-Once completed, you can continue browsing and posting items for sale, and even join local buying and selling groups.
-The platform’s user-friendly UI makes it easy for anyone to start buying and selling on Facebook Marketplace.
+Once your Marketplace profile is completed, you can continue browsing and posting items for sale, and even join local buying and selling groups.

 Looking for more tips?
 Here’s a list of 10 actionable strategies for selling more on Facebook Marketplace.